noahehall/theBookOfNoah/databases/mysql_new.md

 # REPLICATION
   - replication
     - primarily a matter of configuring mulitple servers to the one where users submit their queries,
+    - supports
-    - supports making clean backups without having to bring the down server
+      - data backups making clean backups without having to bring the down server
+      - load balancing
+      - resiliency
   - what not to do
     - performing a backup while a server is running can slow down a system
     - backups made on active servers can result in inconsistent  data because a related table may be changed while another is being copied